patrickod/datasecurityforjournalists.com/public-key-crypto.md

 solution is to physically meet the other party and compare the public key that you have for them, and their own public key.

-You can verify the fingerprint by reading it aloud over a phone call and verifying that you both have the same fingerprint for the same key.
+You can verify the fingerprint by reading it aloud over a phone call and verifying that you both have the same fingerprint for the same key, or by writing it down and exchanging fingerprints in person.